How to Use Vitamin C + Retinol in Your Skin Care Routine

 You may be familiar with vitamin C as a component of many fresh fruits and vegetables we eat, especially citrus fruits like oranges.
 But vitamin C can do so much more than just taste great and potentially fight off the common cold.

 Vitamin C is also an essential part of the collagen synthesis process.
-That is a crucial factor because collagen is the component of the skin that keeps it looking firm and youthful (along with elastin).
+Collagen is the component of the skin that keeps it looking firm and youthful (along with elastin), so this is a crucial benefit.

 With those things in mind, here are some of the more common benefits of using topical vitamin C: